Dammytrager/prepper-marketplace-fe/README.md

 Run `npm run storybook` .
 Navigate to `http://localhost:4200/` to check the components

 #### Build Storybook Server
-Run `npm run storybook` to automatically generate the storybook component UI documentation as a standalone app
+Run `npm run build-storybook` to automatically generate the storybook component UI documentation as a standalone app

 ## Code scaffolding